Logo

 Forsmark nuclear power plant, situated in Östhammar, Uppsala län, operates three boiling water reactors (BWR).
 As Sweden's largest nuclear facility, Forsmark provides significant electricity generation capacity to central and northern Sweden.
 Forsmark 1 was commissioned in 1980, followed by Forsmark 2 (1981) and Forsmark 3 (1985), making the facility one of Sweden's most established nuclear power plants.

-Location: Östhammar, Uppsala län, Sweden
+Östhammar, Uppsala län, Sweden

-Type: Boiling Water Reactors (BWR)
+Boiling Water Reactors (BWR)

-Operators: Vattenfall AB, Mellansvensk Kraftgrupp AB, Sydkraft Nuclear Power AB
+Vattenfall AB, Mellansvensk Kraftgrupp AB, Sydkraft Nuclear Power AB

 Oskarshamn